Behodler/limbo/documentation/Layer2Scarcity.md

 Similarly, since Flan liquidity is provided by Scarcity, you'd have to have multiple versions of Flan.
 There is a way to have one true Scarcity (and possibly one true Flan) across all layers.
 This approach would bind all liquidity across all layers so that Behodler would have one massive collection of liquidity spanning many layers.
 It would constrain the supply of Scarcity while massively multiplying systemic TVL which would be excellent for the Scarcity price and for Flan stability.
 What's more, this approach would require very few code changes.

-This paper charts the idea in its current iteration
+This paper charts the idea in its current iteration.

 ## Limbo Refresher
 When a token is listed on Limbo, Flan is issued for deposits like a traditional yield farm.
 When the token TVL surpasses a threshold, staking and unstaking are locked.
 The token reserve is then migrated to Behodler as a deposit which generates Scarcity (SCX).
 This SCX is then paired with newly minted Flan to prop up the liquidity of Flan.
 This migration process is what gives Flan its enormous stability and liquidity which allows for future funding of tokens.